Latin Kings

 The importance of the Maywood Latin Kings

 The year was 1976, and most of the Chicago area suburbs were quiet and a place to escape from the bustling city.
 In the western suburbs there was no signs of Chicago based gang activity stretching from Berkeley, to Maywood to Bellwood to Elmhurst to Melrose Park to Villa Park.
 All was quite until Mexican families came to move into the suburb of Maywood and start a better new life for themselves and their children.
 Maywood was a frustrated mostly white community that suddenly suffered high unemployment after their can factory closed down.
 People took their frustrations out on the newly arrived Hispanic and black residents moving in.
-Hispanic people were settling around the intersection of 5th Avenue and Lake Street and some were trying to open businesses and running into difficulties and unfair treatment from the rest of the community.
+Hispanic people were settling around the intersection of 5th Avenue and Lake Street and some were trying to open businesses and were running into difficulties with unfair treatment from the rest of the community.
 The first Latin King to move to Maywood was “Nat” from 23rd and Christiana.
 Nat recruited his cousin “PeeWee” then soon a domino effect happened of several of their friends joining the Latin Kings.
 These young suburban Latin Kings made 5th Avenue and Maywood their stronghold and the headquarters.
-This section became very tightly ran and well organized and become the very first permenant Latin King suburban branch on the entire planet.
+This section became very tightly ran and well organized and become the very first permanent Latin King suburban branch on the entire planet.
 These Latin Kings were serious and put in lots of work for the organization.
 Within a very short time they expanded into nearby Melrose Park and Stone Park to help with Hispanic families facing unfair treatment.
-By the later 1970s and early 1980s these Latin Kings began to engage is vicious gang wars with rival gangs moving in from the city bringing negative attention to their original cause which was to help the community.
-Over time, the Maywood branch would spread out further influencing several more south suburbs and west suburbs that reached all the way as far north west Indiana.
-By the later 1980s and early 1990s Latin Kings were in just about every suburb connected near the southern side of the city and they all stemmed from the old Maywood chapter.
+By the later 1970s and early 1980s these Latin Kings began to engage is vicious gang wars with rival gangs moving in from the city bringing negative attention to their original cause which was to help those that faced severe discrimination.
+Over time, the Maywood branch would spread out further influencing several more south suburbs and west suburbs that reached all the way as far north as west Indiana.
+By the later 1980s and early 1990s Latin Kings were in just about every suburb connected near the southern side of the city and many had connections to Maywood.

 In 1977, the Latin Kings made the news again when another Division street riot kicked off on June 4th 1977.
 Once again Chicago Police gunned down two Puerto Rican youths and once again the community was infuriated.
 Looting, vandalism and violence ensued and the Latin Kings were a major part of the riot and so were the Spanish Cobras.
 Once Cobras and Kings saw each other they started fighting viciously and leaving a big path of destruction in their wake.